Top 10 SCA Exam Tips Every Trainee Should Know

 6. Manage your time effectively

-Many trainees struggle to keep their consultations within 12 minutes.
+Many trainees struggle to finish their consultations in 12 minutes.
 If a trainee regularly needs 18 minutes per case in surgery, the latter is likely to struggle with the SCA.
-It is vital to manage time effectively.
 Identify the reasons for poor use of time.
 It could be due to a lack of structure, not being willing to commit to a diagnosis or excessive use of summary.

-There is a tendency among trainees to dwell on data gathering beyond 7-8 minutes due to a fear of missing important information.
-As a result, trainees don’t leave sufficient time to tackle clinical management.
-Trainees may have to rush and not be able to adequately discuss treatment plans, arrange follow-up or provide safety netting advice.
-It can be helpful to challenge yourself to consult within 10 minutes so you can increase your pace.
+There is a tendency among trainees to dwell on data gathering past 7-8 minutes due to a fear of missing important information.
+As a result, trainees don’t have enough time to tackle clinical management.
+Trainees may have to rush and can’t properly discuss treatment plans, arrange follow-up or provide safety netting advice.
+Consider challenging yourself to consult in 10 minutes to speed up your pace.

 Priming a case prior to the start of the consultation is vital.
 Use the golden three minutes to prepare how you are going to approach the station.
 Write down key questions you shouldn’t miss to make a safe assessment.